onmax/onmax/src/pages/posts/the-evolution-of-nimiq-UI.md

 <!-- TODO Put the logos -->

-When I started building the [Nimiq Developer Center](https://github.com/onmax/nimiq-developer-center), I realised that I was building the same components over and over again.
+When I started building the [Nimiq Developer Center](https://nimiq.com/developers), I realised that I was building the same components over and over again.
 I was building the same links as in the [Nimiq Website](https://nimiq.com), using the same colours as in the [Crypto Map](https://map.nimiq.com), and using the same icons as in every other application on Nimiq.
 I had had enough.
 I wanted to build a library that would help me build interfaces faster and more consistently.

 This was not a new problem, I had tried to solve it in the past.
-I created the [Nimiq TailwindCSS Theme](https://onmax.github.io/tailwindcss-nimiq/), but that was not enough.
-I wanted to build the house from the roof up.
+I created the [Nimiq TailwindCSS Theme](https://onmax.github.io/tailwindcss-nimiq/), but it was not enough.
+I was building the house from the roof up.
 So I took a step back and started building the foundation.

 ## The new Nimiq CSS library